“Chinese New Year Lion Dance.” PBS, 11 Dec. 2015.

 The lion dance troupe performs in front of a store to bring good fortune in the new year.

-Credit: “Year of the Monkey in San Francisco’s Chinatown” by Nancy Wong via Wikimedia (CC BY-SA 4.0)
+“Year of the Monkey in San Francisco’s Chinatown” by Nancy Wong via

 According to the California History/Social Studies Standards, kindergarten students study "historical connections between the world today and the world long ago" and develop "historical empathy for how people lived long ago."
 Kindergarten students learn about holidays celebrated in America.
 However, most curricula only cover the typical "American" holidays, such as Independence Day, Thanksgiving, Presidents' Day, etc. Social Studies lessons in kindergarten less often teach celebrations such as the Lunar New Year, which was celebrated as early as 1851 in San Francisco's Chinatown during the California Gold Rush era.
 This lesson covers the first Lunar New Year celebration in the United States, and how Asian Americans adapted throughout the years since to continue embracing their heritage today.